liuzyon/acse-4-gormanium-rush-wolframite/README.md

 The number of units in a circuit: 10
 ```

 Then the simulating process would start.
-When the finished, the information of optimized circuit would be print.
+When finished, the information of the optimised circuit configuration would be printed.

 ```
 The best vector is: